aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 ## Add location search functionality on map

-You can use open source plugin [maplibre-gl-geocoder](https://github.com/maplibre/maplibre-gl-geocoder) with Amplify Geo to add fully functional search component on your map.
-Install maplibre-gl-geocoder with the following command:
+To add a location search UI component to your map, you need to use the [maplibre-gl-geocoder](https://github.com/maplibre/maplibre-gl-geocoder) library with Amplify Geo.
+Install `maplibre-gl-geocoder` with the following command:

 ```bash
 npm install -S @maplibre/maplibre-gl-geocoder